Air Emissions Inventory (EI) Schedule, Directions, Help and FAQs

 - Why is the Create UTN button inactive in the Air Reporting System (ARS)?

-Before an Under-Thresholds-Notification (UTN) can be created, the facility info and contact info must be reviewed including completion of the Environmental Management System questionnaire and saved or marked complete in the ARS.
-For comprehensive directions on how to review/revise facility and contact data, see the Reporting Contacts and Reporting Facility Data presentations.
+Before an Under-Thresholds-Notification (UTN) can be created, the Update Facility Information and Update Contacts sections must be completed and saved or marked complete in ARS.
+For comprehensive directions on how to review/revise contact data, visit the Update Contacts Instructions.

 - Why is the Create Certification button inactive in ARS?